Future funding support announced for Scotland’s environment web

 We’d like your help to shape future versions of the report.
 On the website every page has a link to where you can submit comments; we encourage you to question anything you don’t understand, and challenge anything you don’t believe to be true.

-You can download a copy of the full report here.
+You can download a full copy of the State of the environment report 2014 (PDF)

 It’s officially Spring!
 So why not get outdoors with family and friends and take part in one of the many environmental projects happening across Scotland right now.
 Launched in June 2014, project finder is Scotland’s environment web’s dedicated service designed to provide you with an easy way to browse a wide range of projects and find ones that you want to take part in.